 - You can also drop food off at any Richmond Safeway, Save-On Foods, Pricemart, IGA, or any Richmond City Community Centres during their business hours.

+Thank you very much for your support of our neighbours in need.
 We do not solicit door to door or by telephone.

 The Richmond Food Bank encourages everyone to think about nutrition and health when you donate.
 Choose non-perishable foods that are fresh (not old) and nutritious foods that will help people with health problems.
 Please see our Most Needed Items for our current needs.